GehadAdel127/Image-Slider/README.md

-# Image-Slider
-🌟 Image Slider Website    A responsive and interactive image slider built with **HTML**, **CSS**, and **JavaScript**.
-Features include smooth transitions, autoplay, pause on hover, and navigation controls.
-Perfect for showcasing portfolios, products, or photography.
-Optimized for all devices with a modern, user-friendly design.
+🌟 Image Slider Website

+A sleek and responsive **Image Slider Website** showcasing dynamic transitions and interactive controls, built with **HTML**, **CSS**, and **JavaScript**.
+This project demonstrates creative design and functional implementation, offering a seamless user experience.

+---

+## ✨ Features
+- **Smooth Transitions**: Elegant animations between images for a modern look.
+- **Navigation Controls**: Buttons and/or indicators for easy navigation.
+- **Responsive Design**: Optimized for all screen sizes, including mobile, tablet, and desktop.
+- **Autoplay Option**: Automatically cycles through images with adjustable timing.
+---

+## 💻 Technologies Used
+- **HTML5** for structured content.
+- **CSS3** for styling and transitions.
+- **JavaScript** for dynamic functionality.

+---

+## 📌 Use Cases
+Perfect for:
+- Portfolio showcases.
+- Product displays.
+- Photography websites.
+- Any project requiring a creative and engaging image carousel.

+---

+## 🚀 Demo

+---